jrdndj/DBLP-Paper-Scraper/README.md

 # DBLP-Paper-Scraper
 A quick python script that lets you scrape the names of a list of authors to help you prepare your CEUR proceedings

 You can automate the process of checking the DBLP footprint (publications and academic profiles) of a list of people by using the DBLP API or other tools.
-Here's how you can approach this:

 1. **DBLP API**:
    DBLP provides an API that can be used to query its database.
 You can send a request to search for authors by name, and the API will return the list of their publications.
-This can be automated with a script.
-Here's a general approach:
    - You would need to create a script that sends requests to the DBLP API for each person in your list.
    - The API's search endpoint allows you to query for an author's publications using their name.